Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 After every use, rinse the inside sticky bra cups with warm water and a touch of soap, then let them air dry.
-All the oils from your body will be gone but the adhesive will come back when dry.
-Please don't miss out on doing this.
-It's a HUGE money saver.

 I shudder when I see bras for $30-40 or more.
 That's a lot of money to me!
 I discovered that I could get perfectly good ones from dollar stores!
 I have gotten Hanes unstructured bras from the 99 Cent Store here in Los Angeles.

 I recently learned how to tell when it was time to retire your bra.
 Bras are made with three sets of clasps/hooks.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.